Q: Is marching band a class?

 A: Yes.
 Students can register for one of the following for 1 credit hour (repeatable up to 8 times):

 Q: How are grades determined?

-Q: Do band members purchase their own shoes?
+Q: Do band members purchase their own uniform?

-A: Yes, band members must purchase their own band shoes.
-Shoes for the hornline and drumline should be black lace-up marching band shoes with no other markings or colors (NOT tennis shoes).
-Appropriate shoes can be purchased from several online locations for around $30.
+A: No, uniforms are provided to all band members.
+Students must purchase their own band/guard shoes.
+Shoes for the hornline and drumline should be black lace-up marching band shoes with no other markings or colors (NOT tennis shoes); colorguard shoes should be black jazz-style shoes that can be used outside.
+Appropriate shoes can be purchased from several online locations for around $35.

 Q: How can parents be involved?

 A: There is no formal organization for interested parents or alumni.
 From time to time, we may request a parent's help in an area of their expertise.